smasiek/Currency-exchange/README.md

 # Currency-exchange
+ Currency exchange calculator built with respect to SOLID rules.
+ It implements MVC architecture.

+ It uses current currency prices as it connects with Narodowy Bank Polski's website and parse their .xml file to Java Nodes.

+#### Back-end: Java, Front-end: JFrame

- Currency exchange calculator, respects SOLID rules, implements MVC architecture
+##### Implements: SOLID rules, MVC Architecture